Fly Fishing for bass.

 Jeez!
 This was a spectacle watching us thrashing away trying to catapult that tiny fly out into the water.
 It seemed the harder you’d try the worse or more mess you got yourself into.
 I personally would advise anyone who has just started to get some lessons or at least watch some video tutorials on the subject.

 Fly Fishing for Bass

-To be honest, there is not a great deal of difference fly fishing for bass or fly fishing for a jumbo rainbow trout, to be honest, apart from the sea water of course.
-Remember that for lure fishing for bass the tide run, in my opinion, make a vast difference.
+To be honest, there is not a great deal of difference between fly fishing for bass or fly fishing for a jumbo rainbow trout, to be honest, apart from the seawater of course.
+Remember that for lure fishing for bass the tide runs, in my opinion, make a vast difference.
 A bit like a flowing river when fly fishing, fish will hold in the current waiting to pounce on some poor prey that may come along their way.
-Off course there are still water fisheries that are like lakes packed full of trout.
+Of course, there are still water fisheries that are like lakes packed full of trout.
 Often you would be a member or you could just buy a day ticket.
 Fly fishing for bass there is no charge, the sea is free to fish.

 Here is a list of 10 things you’re going to need for fly fishing for bass.

 - Fly Reel